gfxdisp/FovVideoVDP/README.md

 The details of the metric can be found in:

 Mantiuk, Rafał K., Gyorgy Denes, Alexandre Chapiro, Anton Kaplanyan, Gizem Rufo, Romain Bachy, Trisha Lian, and Anjul Patney.
 “FovVideoVDP : A Visible Difference Predictor for Wide Field-of-View Video.”
-ACM Transaction on Graphics, 2021.
+ACM Transaction on Graphics 40, no. 4 (2021): 49. https://doi.org/10.1145/3450626.3459831.

 Project page: https://github.com/gfxdisp/FovVideoVDP